Psychics – The Research Debate

 This subject becomes important when a psychic seems to make a huge mistake.

-For example, if the psychic declares that an incident took place at a certain inn… and it actually took place on the other side of town.
+For example, if the psychic declares that an incident took place at one location… and it actually took place on the other side of town.

 That can look pretty bad.

-If the psychic claims no prior knowledge of the area’s history, how can he or she answer questions of credibility?
+Otherwise, if the psychic claims no prior knowledge of the area’s history, how can he or she answer questions of credibility?
+If he or she has never heard or seen anything about the history – difficult, at most locations, as there are always some visual clues – the psychic’s replies can sound made-up, or even silly.

 If someone is a fraud — or faking it for an audience — there’s no place to hide.